WDI-SEA/react-development-course-materials/03-Underlying Concepts/02-react-component-lifecycle-lecture.md

 <aside class="notes">

-- This is in the first part of the component lifecycle- **initializing/mounting**.
-Like any JavaScript class, the `constructor` method is called when a component is instantiated (when it's first rendered).
+- This is in the first part of the component lifecycle: **initializing/mounting**.
+Like any JavaScript class, the `constructor` method is called when a component is instantiated (i.e., when it's first rendered).
 We've already used these, but let's take a look in more detail.

 - In a class constructor, you must call `super` before you do anything else.
 So a React component `constructor` in its most basic form looks as seen here.